For Client Developers

 In this tutorial, you’ll learn how to build a LLM-powered chatbot client that connects to MCP servers.
-It helps to have gone through the Quickstart tutorial that guides you through the basic of building your first server.
+It helps to have gone through the Server quickstart that guides you through the basic of building your first server.

 You can find the complete code for this tutorial here.